mittwald/cli/README.md

 ```
 USAGE
   $ mw app install wordpress --version <value> [-p <value>] [-q] [--host <value>] [--admin-user <value>] [--admin-email
-    <value>] [--admin-pass <value>] [--site-title <value>] [-w]
+    <value>] [--admin-pass <value>] [--site-title <value>] [-w] [--wait-timeout <value>]

 FLAGS
   -p, --project-id=<value>    ID or short ID of a project; this flag is optional if a default project is set in the
                               context
   -q, --quiet                 suppress process output and only display a machine-readable summary.
-  -w, --wait                 wait for your WordPress to be ready.
+  -w, --wait                  wait for the resource to be ready.
       --admin-email=<value>   email address of your administrator user.
       --admin-pass=<value>    password of your administrator user.
       --admin-user=<value>    Username for your administrator user.
       --host=<value>          host to initially configure your WordPress installation with; needs to be created
                               separately.
       --site-title=<value>    site title for your WordPress installation.
       --version=<value>       (required) [default: latest] version of WordPress to be installed.
+      --wait-timeout=<value>  [default: 600s] the duration to wait for the resource to be ready (common units like 'ms',
+                              's', 'm' are accepted).

 DESCRIPTION
   Creates new WordPress installation.